Your Hunter College ID Card is Your OneCard

 Job Opportunities for Students

+Do you have Federal Work Study funding?
 Want a job at the Library?
-Stop by the Administration Office on Floor 2 of the Main Library to fill out an application or find further information and the application form here.
+We hire Work Study students every semester.
+Stop by the Administration Office on Floor 2 of the Cooperman Library to fill out an application.

 Finding Books and Other Materials